-Whenever in doubt about what to write about for my Style in film series, I turn to an Alfred Hitchcock film, with the certainty that I will find all the style, in costumes and sets, colour symbolism and great camera play that I crave for.
+A Hitchcock film always provides all the style, in costumes and sets, colour symbolism and great camera play that one can crave for.
 Dial M for Murder (1954) was Grace Kelly’s first Hitchcock film.
 She gives one of her best performances in this film, and, in fact, all the actors, not big stars at the time, are superb in it.
 The story is very simple: Tony Wendice (Ray Milland), a tennis player with no money of his own, wants to murder his wife, Margot (Grace Kelly), who has a love interest in a novelist, Mark Halliday (Robert Cummings), for the money, and blackmails someone with a criminal record (Anthony Dawson) to do it.
 But the plan doesn’t exactly go as expected.
 The movie, a straightforward adaptation of a stage play, takes place in a confined area, mainly a living room, but it’s so well crafted, that you don’t feel the need to leave the space for a change of scenery.
 Which was in fact Hitchcock’s intention. “ I did my best to avoid going outside. […] I even had the floor made of real tiles so as to get the sound of the footsteps.
 In other words, what I did was to emphasize the theatrical aspects,” Hitchcock told François Truffaut in their interviews.

 The finishing touch: the mink wrap.